 Each website or Internet Protocol resource has a unique domain name.
 This name is a substitute for the actual address of the website or source of information.
 That actual address is given by the network to the computer and consists of digits and periods.
 We call it internet protocol or IP address.

-Obviously, it is difficult for us to remember those long strings of numbers to access dozens and even hundreds of websites that we visit everyday.
+Obviously, it is difficult for us to remember those long strings of numbers to access dozens and even hundreds of websites that we visit every day.
 We are familiar with words made of characters.
 We love characters.
-On the other hand computers are the machines that recognize numbers.
+On the other hand, computers are machines that recognize numbers.
 They love numbers.
 Their language is made of numbers.

-To have more insight of Domain Name Meaning and its Y? click on Why are there Domain Names
+To have more insight into Domain Name Meaning and its Y? click on Why are there Domain Names

 We then keep all the numerical addresses and their respective names that we have assigned to them in a central large database.
 A system of server computers (Domain Name System) has access to this database.
 When we have to visit a website, we just enter its name in our internet browser.
 The browser connects to the database of names and numerical addresses through the system.
 The system maps our entered name to its address and guides our device browser to the target website.
 This way we are free of that numbers hurdle.
 We are happy with our names.
 The machines are happy too.